 My top priority throughout our time together is to ensure that you are given a customized legal strategy that fits your unique situation.
 The more we can collaborate and communicate, the better I will get to know your situation.
-Once I understand your story forwards and backward, I can provide you with an individualized legal strategy so you are given the most applicable and relevant resources.
+Once I understand your story forward and backward, I can provide you with an individualized legal strategy so you are given the most applicable and relevant resources.
 Every family, every story, and every individual is extremely different — so you expect the kind of personalized and quality service that you deserve.
 The Grech Law Firm will provide the personalized representation that many of the bigger firms cannot offer.

-With social security law, attorneys are not required to be licensed for every state in which they practice.
-As a result, I am available to anyone who needs my services, whether you live in Detroit, Michigan or Toledo, Ohio.
-As your possible hearing for social security approaches, it is important that we are on the same page so that we both are fully prepared.
-I will take the time to meet with you as the date nears to make sure no stone has gone unturned and give you the most honest and reflective legal counsel.
+With Social Security law, attorneys are not required to be licensed for every state in which they practice.
+As a result, I am available to anyone who needs my services, whether you live in Utica or surrounding areas of Michigan.
+As your possible hearing for Social Security approaches, it is important that we are on the same page so that we both are fully prepared.
+I will take the time to personally meet with you as the date nears to make sure no stone has gone unturned and give you the most honest and reflective legal counsel.

-Social security disability (SSD) and supplemental security income (SSI) both provide people with important sources of income in the event they become unable to work and provide.
-Many people rely on these programs in Mount Clemens and the greater Detroit, Michigan area so they can afford to put a roof over their heads and provide for their families.
+Social Security disability (SSD) and supplemental security income (SSI) both provide people with important sources of income in the event they become unable to work and provide.
+Many people rely on these programs in Utica, Mount Clemens, and surrounding areas of Michigan so they can afford to put a roof over their heads and provide for their families.
 The primary difference relates to the reason why they are seeking financial help.

-On the other hand, those applying for SSI are not necessarily eligible because of work history, rather they're applying out of sheer necessity.
-Requirements for applying for SSI include having less than $2,000 in assets as an individual or $3,000 as a couple and you must have a very limited income.
+On the other hand, those applying for SSI are not necessarily eligible for SSD because of work history, rather they're applying out of sheer necessity.
+Other than being disabled, requirements for applying for SSI include having less than $2,000 in assets as an individual or $3,000 as a married couple and you must have a very limited income.
 People who qualify for SSI typically qualify for Medicaid and food stamps as well.

-Approval rates for social security disability are higher than that of supplemental security income in Detroit, Michigan, but that doesn't mean you don't have a chance at finding financial freedom.
-With more than two decades of experience practicing social security disability law, I've given numerous clients the opportunity to receive benefits that can change their lives and provide much needed income for individuals and families.
+With more than two decades of experience practicing Social Security disability law, I've given numerous clients the opportunity to receive benefits that can change their lives and provide much needed income for individuals and their families.
 Call my office today to schedule a free consultation or use the contact form below so we can discuss your unique situation.
 I am proud to be a disability attorney in Utica, Mount Clemens, Sterling Heights, Warren, Southfield, and Troy, Michigan.